DoktorC/a20-olinuxino-micro/README.md

 You can download the bare-metal GNU toolchain (Cortex-A family) directly from [developer.arm.com](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-a/downloads)

+## Configure
+If you already have the toolchain's directory in your `PATH`, you're good to go.
+Otherwise, you have to specify the directory in the `DIR` variable of the top-level Makefile.

 ## How to build
 A top-level Makefile manages the building of each program.